symfony/symfony-docs/messenger.rst

             ),
         ));

-Note that if the service is abstract, a different instance of service will be created per bus.
+Note that if the service is abstract, a different instance of the service will be created per bus.

 Using Middleware Factories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~